Home Buying Education

 • Older homes often require higher annual maintenance

-A common rule of thumb is 1%–3% of the home’s value per year for maintenance.
+A common rule of thumb is to budget approximately 1%–3% of the home’s value per year for maintenance.

 Using the Maximum Approval Amount

-• Approval is based on debt ratios, not lifestyle comfort
+• Approval is based on debt ratios, not lifestyle or spending habits

 • Maxing out approval can leave little room for savings or emergencies

-• Financial strain increases if income drops or expenses rise
+• Financial strain can increase if income changes or expenses rise

-Buyers should choose a price that fits their budget, not the lender’s limit.
+Buyers should choose a home price that fits their overall financial situation, not just the lender’s limit.

 Skipping the Home Inspection

-Skipping inspections can expose buyers to serious financial risk.
+Skipping an inspection can expose buyers to significant financial risk.

 • Inspections identify safety, structural, and system issues